 What should I do if I see bait but no strikes?

-Stay in the area and change your presentation before leaving.
+Stay in the area and adjust your presentation before leaving.
 Try a different retrieve speed, lure color, or depth.
-If the bait is present, fish may be nearby even if they are not yet aggressive.
+If bait is present, fish may be nearby even if they are not yet aggressive.

-Is freshwater redfish fishing Braunig Lake good for beginners (Incomplete: max_output_tokens)
+Is freshwater redfish fishing Braunig Lake good for beginners?

 Discover more from Life Happens!